 Emotional symptoms include sadness, hopelessness, irritability, or anger, paired with common premenstrual syndrome symptoms such as breast tenderness, fatigue, and bloating.

-The following educational information and recommended products stem from an integrative medicine model for mental health and are meant to support the emotional and physical effects of PMDD and PMS.
+The following educational information and recommended products stem from an integrative medicine model for mental health and counseling and are meant to support the emotional and physical effects of PMDD and PMS.

 *Note: The following information is based on research and is for educational purposes and does not constitute medical advice.
 You should always consult a doctor before starting a supplement protocol.

 1,200 milligrams (mg) calcium daily can help ease physical and emotional symptoms of PMDD/PMS.

 360 mg can help ease relax muscles, reduce breast soreness and, minimize bloating.